michalkmet/booking-interview-task/README.md

 - 🧠 Typed APIs with realistic mock data and validation

 The app is fully frontend-only — all backend logic is mocked and runs in-browser using MSW.
+Feel free to check handlers.ts for the implementation.

 ---